 - i.
-Which configuration register allows the utilization of an I/O port pin configured as an input?
-Which configuration registers allow the utilization of an I/O port pin configured as an output? - ii.
+Which configuration register allows the utilization of a subset of I/O port pins to be configured as inputs (without affecting other pins)?
+Which configuration register allowed the utilization of a subset of I/O port pins to be configured as an output (without affecting other pins)? - ii.
 What is the purpose of the SET/CLR/TGL variants of the DIR and OUT registers? - iii.
-Which I/O ports are utilized for the DIP switches and LEDs on the OOTB Switch & LED Backpack? - iv.
 Are the LEDs on the OOTB Switch & LED Backpack active-high, or active-low?
 Draw a schematic diagram for a single LED circuit with the same activation level used on the backpack, as well as one with the opposite activation level.
-Also, draw a schematic diagram for a single-pole, single-throw (SPST) switch circuit, using the same pull-up or pull-down resistor condition utilized on the backpack, as well as another switch circuit using the opposite configuration. - v.
-Would it be possible to interface the OOTB μPAD with an external input device consisting of 24 inputs?
+Also, draw a schematic diagram for a single-pole, single-throw (SPST) switch circuit, using the same pull-up or pull-down resistor condition utilized on the backpack, as well as another switch circuit using the opposite configuration. - iv.
+Which I/O ports are utilized for the DIP switches and LEDs on the OOTB Switch & LED Backpack? - w.
+Would it be possible to interface the OOTB μPAD with an external input device consisting of 22 inputs?
 If so, describe how many I/O ports would be necessary.
 If not, explain why.